 - Youth Experience (YX)

-To aid students pursing the Individualized Program Plan with selecting courses, the MLS Program has created Knowledge Areas, including suggested course plans, for in-demand skill sets and common career paths in LIS.
+To aid students pursing the Individualized Program Plan with selecting courses, the MLIS Program has created Knowledge Areas, including suggested course plans, for in-demand skill sets and common career paths in LIS.
 The knowledge areas offered by Maryland's iSchool are:

 - Accessibility and Usability

 - Planning and Evaluation